inalbon/inalbon/README.md

 🔨🚧 More projects coming soon.

-Just started building a homelab to get hands-on with Docker, containerization, and Linux distros.
+I also just started building a homelab to get hands-on with Docker, containerization, and Linux distros.

 - **First objective:** I promised my partner that I'd make the latest season of *Rick and Morty* available through a simple interface using my old ThinkPad as a server.
-I'll try to make it happen with Radarr, Sonarr, Jellyfin, and Jellyseerr.
+I'll try to make it happen with Jellyfin.

 - **Final goal:** self-host as much as possible and slowly get rid of big tech companies.